-The Defence and Related Security Capacity Building (DCB) Initiative reinforces NATO’s commitment to partners and helps project stability by providing support to nations requesting defence capacity assistance from NATO.
-It can include various types of support, ranging from strategic advice on defence and security sector reform and institution building, to development of local forces through education and training, or advice and assistance in specialised areas such as logistics or cyber defence.
+The Defence and Related Security Capacity Building (DCB) Initiative reinforces NATO’s commitment to partners and helps project stability by providing support to countries requesting assistance from NATO.
+DCB helps partners improve their defence and related security capacities, as well as their resilience, and, therefore, contributes to the security of the Alliance.
+It can include various types of support, ranging from strategic advice on defence and security sector reform and institution-building, to development of local forces through education and training, or advice and assistance in specialised areas such as logistics or cyber defence.

 - The DCB Initiative was launched in September 2014 at the NATO Summit in Wales.

 - The Initiative is demand-driven and tailored to the needs of the recipient nations by providing support which reinforces and exceeds what is offered through other existing programmes.

 - The Initiative builds on NATO’s extensive track record and expertise in advising, assisting, training and mentoring countries that require defence and related security capacity building support.
 It uses NATO’s unique defence expertise to provide and coordinate practical specialised support.

 - Good progress continues on the DCB packages for Georgia, Iraq, Jordan, the Republic of Moldova and Tunisia.

 - In April 2020, NATO Foreign Ministers endorsed the DCB package for UN Peacekeeping Training.

 - The packages are implemented with the support of Allies and partners, who provide advisors, trainers and coordinators to work with the recipient countries, and help fund projects.
 A dedicated DCB Trust Fund is in place, since 2015, to provide financial support to the Initiative.